denevell/Natch/README.md

         * Able to change username
 * Misc
  * Base64 login / reg or maybe ssl?
- * Limit the thread ids and usernames to certain character
+ * Limit the thread ids, tags and usernames to certain character